alexstorer/matrect/README.md

 `collect_data('/Users/astorer/Dev/matrect/img','alex')`

 The first argument is the path to the image files.
 The second argument is the name of the person drawing rectangles.
-Their data will be stored in, e.g., `alex.dat`.
+Their data will be stored in, e.g., `alex.mat`.

 ### Options